CrumrineCoder/Polling/README.md

 * Alert messaging
 * Admin accounts

-Firebase To Do

-* Stop password from being saved to authenticate reducer
-* Clean up reducers
-* When redirected to / after logging in, make sure the user is stored first.

 ## Completed Job Stories

 Job Story 1: When I'm on the Home page, I can create a poll, and view all polls.